I Have A Child With Scoliosis

 While aimed at practitioners, this video discusses my unique, light-hearted approach for working with kids with scoliosis.
 The video will help you learn how to deal with the emotional side of your child's scoliosis.
 You'll also see what kind of local practitioner you should look for to work with your child.

-Anyone with scoliosis is welcome to attend, no matter the degree of their curves, their age, or if they've had any kind of scoliosis surgery.
-Erin and her staff will work with your child to help them understand their scoli.
+When you're in need of some in person care and attention, attend this two-day retreat.
+Anyone with scoliosis is welcome to attend, no matter if you have the degree of your curves, your are, or if you've had scoliosis surgery of any kind.
+Erin and her staff will work with you to help you understand your scoli.

-During the workshop your child will learn in a hands-on, easy-to-understand way how to:
+During the retreat you will learn in a hands-on, easy-to-understand way how to:

-- use a scoliometer and regularly track their progress
+- use a scoliometer and regularly track your progress

 - perform research-backed strengthening and release exercises that can be done at home

-- figure out the individual exercises their body needs most
+- figure out the individual exercises your body needs most

 - modify exercises in group classes

-- develop a game plan for when they return home so they can continue helping their unique body and live their best life
+- develop a game plan for when you return home so you can continue helping your unique body and live your best life

 Manual therapy, not a spa massage, is an essential part of your child's scoliosis care.
 Oftentimes muscles are so tight that stretching cannot sufficiently relax them.
 This is where a skilled manual therapist comes in.
 Look for someone who works with scoliosis patients or who is open to listening to you and your child and to learning how to care for your child's unique body.
 If you need more information on different kinds of manual therapists, watch video 5 in the Starting Point Series.